-Scarlet Guelder Rose berries stewed water and sugar to form a syrupy strawberry-like Jam; Guelder Rose Jam.
+Scarlet Guelder Rose berries stewed in water and sugar to form a syrupy burgundy strawberry-like Jam; Guelder Rose Jam.

 Dribble a little something sweet into your pecker as you gorge for more.
 And, indulge.